Axie Infinity: Gameplay

 According to the company's website, Axie Infinity is a competitive game with an "idle battle" system derived from games like Final Fantasy Tactics and Idle Heroes.
 The game's setting is filled with creatures called Axies that players can collect as pets.
 Players aim to battle, breed, collect, raise, and build kingdoms for their Axies.
 The game has an in-game economy where players can buy, sell, and trade resources they earn in the game.

-Sky Mavis marketed the game with a "play-to-earn" model (also called "pay-to-play-to-earn" model) where after participants pay the starting costs, they can earn an Ethereum-based in-game cryptocurrency by playing.
+Sky Mavis marketed the game with a play-to-earn model (also called "pay-to-play-to-earn" model) where after participants pay the starting costs, they can earn an Ethereum-based in-game cryptocurrency by playing.
 Axie Infinity allows users to cash-out their tokens every fourteen days.
 This model has been described as a form of gambling, and one with an unstable market that is overly reliant on the inflow of new players.

 In February 2020, Sky Mavis estimated that a new player would need to spend around US$400 to meet this starting requirement.
 By August 2020, the cheapest Axie cost approximately US$307, although reports as of March 2022 suggest the floor price of an Axie has dipped to around US$20.

-In the Philippines, the prohibitive cost of entry led to both individuals and gaming guilds renting out assets to allow new players meet the minimum requirements.
-These new players, known as "scholars", are often required to meet a quota of in-game earning to continue using the rented assets, and must pay the owners a commission.
-These commissions vary greatly but can be as high as 75%.

 As of June 2021, some people in the Philippines had begun to treat the game as their main source of income, although earning rates from playing Axie Infinity fell below the national minimum wage by September 2021.
 The Philippine Department of Finance also clarified that income from playing Axie Infinity is taxable, and suggested that the SEC and BSP may classify its cryptocurrency as a currency or a security.

 Players of Axie Infinity can also purchase virtual land and other in-game assets as NFTs.
 The record sale of a plot of virtual land was priced at US$2.3 million, as of 25 November 2021.
 Gameplay related to purchased virtual land was intended to be introduced by 2020, but this has been pushed back twice as of April 2022.
 The delays have prompted complaints from users coinciding with a sharp decline in the profitability of the in-game economy.